percona/pmm-doc/docs/pmm-admin/security/ssl_encryption.md

 ### Use trusted SSL when connecting PMM Client to PMM Server

-For the new trusted certificates to take effect, you'll just need to restart the PMM server (or advanced users can restart just nginx from a shell: supervisorctl restart nginx).
+For the new trusted certificates to take effect, you'll just need to restart the PMM Server (or advanced users can restart just nginx from a shell: supervisorctl restart nginx).

 You can now register clients to the PMM Server using the following:
 ```sh